tundish/blathnaid/blathnaid/book/chapters.rst

 So Jack wandered over to where two groups of youths were fighting over a basket of cabbages.
-When the Guards arrived he headed off to the cellar for the evening.
+When the Guards arrived, he headed off to the cellar for the evening.

 Try the Other
 -------------